zedlopez/ifm/The Recipe Book.md

 ## Doors, Staircases, and Bridges

 ^^{doors+kind+}^^{connections between rooms: doors}^^{Locksmith+ext+} ^^{extensions: specific extensions: Locksmith}
-Inform's "door" kind provides for a tangible thing which comes between one room and another.
+Inform's `door` kind provides for a tangible thing which comes between one room and another.
 A door can be open or closed, and openable or not: it can be locked or unlocked, and lockable or not.
 Here we create a conventional door, a natural gap in the rocks, and a (fixed in place) wooden ladder:

 	The fire door is an open door.
 The fire door is east of the Projection Booth and west of the Fire Escape.
 	The narrow crevice is an open unopenable door.
 The crevice is east of the Col du Prafleuri and west of Rocky Knoll Above Arolla.
 	The wooden ladder is an open unopenable door.
 The ladder is above the Stableyard and below the Hay Loft.

 Most doors are visible from both sides: they are single objects but present in two rooms at once, which raises a number of complications.
-Inform normally uses the same description looking from each way, which is not very interesting: [When?] and [Whence?] demonstrate neat ways to describe the two sides differently, and [Whither?] adds the option for the player to refer to doors as "the west door" and "the east door" automatically.
+Inform normally uses the same description looking from each way, which is not very interesting: [When?] and [Whence?] demonstrate neat ways to describe the two sides differently, and [Whither?] adds the option for the player to refer to doors as ``THE WEST DOOR`` and ``THE EAST DOOR`` automatically.

 [Neighbourhood Watch] goes further by making a door behave differently on each side: from the "outside" you need a key, but "inside" it opens on a latch.
 Finally, [Garibaldi 1] shows how to access information about the two sides of a door.